 To pursue and promote racial healing and equity in the United States, we are investing in community and national organizations whose innovative and effective programs promote racial equity.

 We have identified four objectives to achieve this vision.
 We believe that investments over the next 10 plus years will yield powerful returns if they accomplish the following:

-From 2011 to 2013, each conference helped frame national conversations on race so that the journey toward racial equity comes with a collective understanding among participants.
+From 2011 to 2015, four conferences helped frame national conversations on race so that the journey toward racial equity comes with a collective understanding among participants.
 The conference has also worked to create open spaces for the healing community to come together and engage in meaningful dialogues, so that our past experiences, whether painful or uplifting, can be shared and true healing can begin.